-In the previous section, we examined the Graph Attention Network (GAT) architecture and its core component: the self-attention mechanism.
+The Graph Attention Network (GAT) architecture utilizes a self-attention mechanism as its core component.
 This mechanism allows a node to assign different importance scores to its neighbors when aggregating features.
 While powerful, relying on a single attention mechanism can sometimes lead to unstable training dynamics or limit the model's capacity to capture diverse relational aspects within a node's neighborhood.

 To address these limitations and enhance the robustness and expressivity of GATs, we can employ multi-head attention, a technique adapted from the success of Transformer models.